electricbookworks/electric-book-workflow/_site/README.md

 		```

 		This will replace the entire wrapper with a link to the same iframe URL it memorised (at `\2`).
 Replace `Watch` with whatever phrase you want to be the clickable text.
+1. If your book includes endnotes (kramdown footnotes), replace `fnref:` with `fnref-` and `fn:` with `fn-`. ( Background: If you have a colon in any element ID – for instance if you've used [kramdown's footnote syntax](http://kramdown.gettalong.org/quickref.html#footnotes) – EpubCheck will return an 'invalid NCName' error.
+You need to replace those colons with another character.
+If your invalid IDs follow a set pattern (as kramdown's footnote references do), you can replace-all quickly.)
 1. Add basic metadata to your epub using Sigil's Metadata Editor.
 Include at least:
 	*	title: subtitle
 	*	author